15 helpful points to consider about book printing

 Book printing can be more complex than most other projects so I have included below the information you would be expected to supply.
 This would also be useful for any project that has several pages such as a magazine.

 This is the physical size of the book.
-Convention dictates that it is specified as width x height and preferably in millimeters.
+Convention dictates that it is specified as width x height and preferably in millimetres.
 Keep in mind that the size affects price so you have to strike a balance between form and function.

 This might seem obvious but it does not hurt to state it again.
 Each sheet of paper has two sides and when bound into a book form those two sides become two pages.
 Only ever specify the number of pages you require, don’t try to imagine how the book will be made up and say that it will be so many A3 paper sheets folded to pages as the way you think a book will be made up will probably not be the way the printer will do it.
 Do not include the cover specs, have that listed separately.

 Printers talk about paper weight instead of paper thickness as it is an accurate way of costing it.
-Paper thickness should not be used as a guide as one paper mill might produce a bulkier and stiffer paper than another mill even though they are both the same weight.
+The paper thickness should not be used as a guide as one paper mill might produce a bulkier and stiffer paper than another mill even though they are both the same weight.
 Heavier paper will give the impression of higher quality but if it is for catalogues that will be posted then the lightest paper will save on postage charges.

 There is a wide variety of papers that can be used for the text pages and here are some examples;